Phoenix Suns (from Heat): Zhaire Smith, SG, Texas Tech, 6-5, Fr.

 Utah Jazz: Kevin Huerter, SG, Maryland, 6-7, Soph.

-With good size for the next level and a smooth stroke from the perimeter, Huerter's ability to snipe from downtown should land him a spot in the first round.
+With good size for the next level and a smooth stroke from the perimeter, Huerter's ability to snipe from downtown should land him a spot in the first round of the 2018 NBA Draft.
 The Jazz could use backcourt depth behind Donovan Mitchell and Ricky Rubio, who is entering the final year of his contract.

 Chicago Bulls (from Pelicans): Chandler Hutchinson, G/F, Boise State, 6-7, Sr.